HookedBehemoth/sys-tune/README.md

 ## Installation
 1. Download the release zip from [here](https://github.com/HookedBehemoth/sys-tune/releases/latest)
 2. Extract the zip to the root of your sd card.
-3. Put mp3 files to your sd card.
+3. Put mp3, flac, wav or wave files to your sd card.

 You can manage playback via the Tesla overlay in the release.